CiceroLucas/CiceroLucas/README.md

 Hey there!!
 I am Lucas, aka [**@Lucas**](https://www.instagram.com/lucassousa2099/) :wave:😊

 I'm a developer with proficiency in various technologies and essential tools for creating high-performance and functional web applications.
-My passion for frontend is reflected in my ability to create engaging and user-friendly interfaces.
-I master **HTML**, **CSS**, and **JavaScript**, using these languages to bring to life attractive and responsive layouts that provide a consistent experience across different platforms and devices.
-I believe in the importance of uniting design and functionality, ensuring that users not only feel visually attracted but also have intuitive and smooth interactions.

 I have experience with Systems Development, Front-end, and Back-end web programming.
 My main knowledge in technologies are **Python**, **Javascript**, **Nodejs**, **Django**.
 I am also comfortable using Typescript and React.

 <div align="center">
       <a href="https://github.com/CiceroLucas">